Hurricanes rally to edge Canadiens 4-3 in shootout

 INJURY REPORT

-Hurricanes goaltender Antti Raanta made an acrobatic save to deny Tierney and went down in pain.
+Hurricanes goaltender Antti Raanta made an acrobatic save to deny Chris Tierney and went down in pain.
 Frederik Andersen replaced Raanta to start the second period.
 Hurricanes defenceman Jalen Chatfield left the game during the second intermission with an upper-body injury.
+Rod Brind’Amour said following the game that both players were taken out by precautionary measure.

 AHO 500